Go to

 If you’re thinking about taking mini pills, you’ve probably wondered how long it takes progestin birth control to work.
 Firstly, you can start taking the progestin-only pill whenever you like.
 But there’s a few things to know about what day you choose:

-If you decide to start the progestin-only pill after the fifth day of your period, you’ll need to use additional contraception until you’ve taken the pill for over two days.
+If you decide to start the progestin-only pill after the first day of your period, you’ll need to use additional contraception until you’ve taken the pill for over two days.
 You won’t be protected immediately.

 How to take the mini pill